-Homemade body scrub recipes are extremely easy to make.
-One of the reasons this is true is because the substitutions are almost limitless.
+One of the reasons for making a homemade body scrub is easy because the substitutions are almost limitless.
 If you don't have the salt, or sugar variety called for...substitute it.
 Same with the carrier liquids.

 This question belongs on the television show "Unsolved Mysteries."

-Skip the mind blowing expensive prices and grab what you already have in your kitchen cupboard.
-Keep in mind though that whatever you put on your skin will be absorped... part of the beauty of a scrub, right?
+Skip the mind blowing expensive prices and grab what you already have in your kitchen cupboard for your very personal homemade body scrub.
+Keep in mind though that whatever you put on your skin will be absorbed... part of the beauty of a scrub, right?
 So the best quality ingredients will produce the best quality scrub, naturally.

 When using these sugar scrub recipes, it is recommended that you use either refined white or light brown sugar.
 They are mostly interchangeable.
 If you want a vegan scrub, stick to the brown sugar.
 Keep in mind that if you are using muscovado sugar, its softer than turbinado or demerara.
 This makes it gentler on your skin, but then doesn't exfoliate as well.